danstooamerican/PFERD/README.md

 Additionally the ILIAS synchronizer allows you to define a *crawl filter*.
-This filter also receives the computed path as the input, but is only called or *directoties*.
+This filter also receives the computed path as the input, but is only called or *directories*.
 If you return `True`, the directory will be crawled and searched.
 If you return `False` the directory will be ignored and nothing in it will be passed to the transformer.